 Photo taken in:HammersteinYear when photo was taken:1915Country name at time of photo:Germany 1870-1945Country name today:Germany

 This is a picture of my father, Herman Beitner, when he was in the German Army during World War I. I don’t know who the other soldiers are.
-Father is standing first from the right.
+Father is second from the right.
 The photo was taken in Hammerstein, Germany, in 1915.